Isha-Das-06/vtol-transition-planner/README.md

 ## The idea in 60 seconds

 Almost every open-source AI-drone project targets multirotors.
-The genuinely hard regime of real electric aviation is the **VTOL transition** — the handover between rotor-borne hover and wing-borne cruise — and in practice it is still flown on **fixed, hand-tuned schedules** ("climb to 80 m, transition at waypoint 2, done").
+The genuinely hard regime of real electric aviation is the **VTOL transition** , mainly the handover between rotor-borne hover and wing-borne cruise , and in practice it is still flown on **fixed, hand-tuned schedules** ("climb to 80 m, transition at waypoint 2, and then its done").

-That schedule is an optimization variable, and it matters enormously:
+That schedule is an optimization variable and the reason it matters enormously is:

 - **Hover burns ~4–10× cruise power.** For our 5 kg quadplane: ~537 W rotor-borne vs ~125 W wing-borne at 16 m/s.
 Every second of unnecessary hover is pure waste.